edkrueger/eco395m-2022-fall/homeworks/7-homework.md

 ## Homework 7
-You must submit your GitHub username to Canvas.
 You must have a _private_ repository with the name specified.
 You must also add me (edkrueger) and the TAs ([Click here for TA GitHub usernames](/ta-githubs.txt)) as collaborators.

 ## Problem 0 - (0 points)